 from March 17th 2020 until….ongoing!
 Take part now, It’s very simple.
 Just have an adult email a photograph of your creative response to the Covid-19 pandemic (Draw/paint/installation/poem/haiku/writing) in to us at email@example.com The idea is for you to be heard; for you to express yourself, in a creative medium of your choosing.
 It is important for our mental health to open up discussion around how this global pandemic has impacted on children.We are curating the 2021 online exhibition presently.

 “Project 2020/TOGETHER, LE CHÉILE” from The Museum of Childhood Ireland Project.
 The project devised in February, was implemented on St. Patricks Day, March 17th , and as entries from children around the world poured in, launched as an online exhibition on June 4th 2020.
 Author Myra Zepf introduced the online exhibition and author/illustrator Carol Ann Treacy designed the bespoke frames to display the children’s written submissions.

 But thats not all….exhibitions of the project are ongoing, and

-We are launching a 2021 version of the project on St Patricks Day 2021!
+We are launching a 2021 version of the project for St Patricks Day 2021!
 Launching on 1st March at the People’s Museum, Pery Square, Limerick.Limerick-PR-March-21-2